Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Part of why I personally prefer having several Direct Recognition policies is because as both an entrepreneur and an investor, I value control.

-Direct Recognition gives me the peace of mind of knowing my cost of capital won’t ever get out of whack.
-Only 1 of 2 things can happen:
+Direct Recognition gives me the peace of mind of knowing my cost of capital won’t ever get out of alignment.

 Regardless, it often hasn’t mattered whether you had Direct or Non-Direct because you usually would have been better off using what I call “synthetic Non-Direct Recognition” loan over the last 40 years using a Cash Value Line of Credit (CVLOC).